 Michael J. Kelly is Visiting Assistant Professor in Comparative Literature at Binghamton University (SUNY).
-He is an interdisciplinary scholar who specializes in historical theory and the history of the early medieval Mediterranean.
-He received his PhD in History in 2015 from the University of Leeds, where he wrote a thesis on Visigothic literature and law.
-He is also Director of the international, open-access project Networks and Neighbours and co-director of the Visigothic Symposia and Capitalism’s Past.
-He is the author of a number of publications in early medieval history and literature, and philosophy of history, including, most recently, the volume, co-edited with Arthur Rose, Theories of History: History Read Across the Humanities (Bloomsbury, 2018).
+He is an interdisciplinary scholar who specializes in Continental Thought, Historical Theory, and the pre-Modern History of the Mediterranean.
+Michael received his Ph.D. in History from the University of Leeds, where he was twice awarded the annual extraordinary research prize.
+Michael is Director of the international, open-access project Networks and Neighbours, co-Editor, with Dolores Castro, of the Visigothic Symposia and co-Editor, with Paulo Pachá, of Capitalism’s Past.
+He has published articles and books in philosophy, literary theory and history, including, with Arthur Rose, Theories of History: History Read Across the Humanities (New York & London: Bloomsbury, 2018).

 - Social and Intellectual Networking in the Early Middle Ages

 - Vera Lex Historiae?
 Constructions of Truth in Medieval Historical Narrative